edgedb/edgedb/docs/stdlib/array.rst

     Returns an array made from all of the input set elements.

-    The ordering of the input set will be preserved if specified.
+    The ordering of the inputted set will be preserved if specified:

     .. code-block:: edgeql-repl